askmeegs/istiobyexample/content/fault-injection.md

 In a Kubernetes environment, you can approach chaos testing at different layers - for instance, by [deleting pods at random](https://github.com/asobti/kube-monkey#kube-monkey--), or shutting off entire nodes.

 But failures also happen at the application layer.
 Infinite loops, broken client libraries - application code can fail in an infinite number of ways!
 This is where Istio **[fault injection](https://istio.io/docs/concepts/traffic-management/#fault-injection)** comes in.
-You can use Istio VirtualServices to do chaos testing at the application layer, by injecting timeouts or HTTP errors into your services at the [Envoy layer](https://www.envoyproxy.io/docs/envoy/v1.5.0/configuration/http_filters/fault_filter#config-http-filters-fault-injection).
+You can use Istio VirtualServices to do chaos testing at the application layer, by injecting timeouts or HTTP errors into your services, without actually updating your app code.
 Let's see how.

 ![](/images/fault-injection.png)